dazinator/CrmDeploy/README.md

 # What about workflows?

-I will add support for workflows as the need arises (or the demand!)
+I will add support for workflows as the need arises (or if its in demand - raise an issue and let me know!)

 # What about Pre / Post Images?

-I will add support for Images as the need arises (or the demand!)
+I will add support for Images as the need arises (or the demand - raise an issue and let me know!)